richardeus1/JocGeography/README.md

 # JocGeography
-Android app to learn about the difference Countires around Europe.
+Android app to learn more about the Countries around Europe.